Last Updated on October 19, 2021

 Green Expert 203618 1/4HP Submersible Utility Pump

-- ☘【Efficient Water Pump】- High efficient PSC motor with pure copper wire produces 1/4 HP output power, it ensures the stronger power conversion but lower power consumption than others.
-This item...
+- 【Efficient Water Pump】High efficient PSC motor with steady flow channel structure produces 1/4 HP output power that ensures stronger power/flow conversion but lower power consumption, more...

-- ☘【Simple Plug-in Operation】- The pump will be directly running when power on, can remove water level down to 0.2”.
-Designed for quick water draining in flooded area, water tanks, swimming...
+- 【Simple Plug-in/off Operation】Pump will be directly running when power on, removes water level down to 0.2”.
+Designed for efficiently draining clean or slightly dirty water from flooded house,...

-- ☘【Easy to install&use】- Item weight: 8.3lb.
-The 25 feet long grounded waterproof cord with portable handle allows convenient installation from farther position, no more trouble for dealing with...
+- 【Lightweight, Easy to Install&Use】Item weight: 8.3lb.
+The 25 feet long grounded waterproof cord with portable handle allows convenient installation from farther position, no more trouble for...

-- ☘【Green and Tough Design】- Environmental and ergonomics appearance can comfortably fit in your house and garden, quiet running.
-Full corrosion-resistant and reinforced thermoplastic...
+- 【Green and Tough Design】Environmental and ergonomics appearance can comfortably fit in your house and garden, quiet running.
+Full corrosion-resistant and reinforced thermoplastic construction...

 The Green Expert Submersible Utility Pump has a 1/4 HP motor that has thermal overload protection and is designed to last for years.